|

 Police have arrested a suspected thief in Fernhurst this morning after a 999 call reported that 3 men were digging up a patio in Lickfold Road, Fernhurst.

-Police stated that the three men made their escape, one being later detained and taken into custody by officers.
 The arrested man, from Bordon, aged 48, is suspected of stealing York stone paving and has been bailed to appear on October 18.
 Inquiries are ongoing and Police are still looking for the other two men.

 There have been a large number of York Stone thefts in the area lately.